rania-benkmicha/NBA-Rookie-Classifier-Project/README.md

    - Justified metrics and approaches used to align with the project's goal.

 3. **API Integration**
-   - Deployed the trained classifier as a RESTful API using [Flask/Django/other framework].
+   - Deployed the trained classifier as a RESTful API using **Flask**.
    - API accepts player statistics as input and returns a prediction on their potential to last more than 5 years in the NBA.

 ## Usage